Breu Claro (Branco) - Protium heptaphyllum - Brazil 2 oz.

 - anti-depressant, sedative

 It is traditionally burned on coals, but for less smoke, the electric heater works well.
-The smoke itself holds a lot transformative properties.
+The smoke itself holds a lot of transformative properties.

 "Today, incenses continue to play a significant ceremonial and symbolic role during the commencement of entheogenic rituals around the world.
 Breuzinho (from Protium heptaphyllum and Protium spp.) is the main incense burned by the partakers of the sacred Ayahuasca and the Santo Daime movement “